Saniya Sethi

-Hypothetically, work as a design consultancy in a team to improve the user experience of the retail brand 'ZARA' by identifying usability issues of their e-commerce website.
+Work as a design consultancy to improve the user experience of the retail brand 'ZARA' by identifying usability issues of their e-commerce website.

 Project outline